 Not that Adele needs to of course I can still be a huge fan of both as many people are.

 If I were to look at them objectively then I’d say that Adele is much better at power ballads than Amy is.
 Both as a singer and as a songwriter, Adele is just better suited to big power ballads like “Rolling in the Deep”.
 She’s probably the best torch singer of the past 20 years in my opinion.

 Amy meanwhile I think has a much wider range than Adele.
 Amy really could cover far more emotions in her voice than Adele.
 She could make us laugh with songs like “Cherry” and cry with haunting songs like “Wake Up Alone”.

-Adele meanwhile I feel her voice is only really suited to large power ballads.
-Its too big and too emotional for a light breezy song like “Cherry” “Amy, Amy, Amy” or even “Valerie, Amy I think whilst also having a large, powerful voice could bring hers down a bit and make it more quiet and understated.
+Adele meanwhile, I feel her voice is too big and too emotional for a light breezy song like “Cherry” “Amy, Amy, Amy” or even “Valerie.
+Amy on the other hand, I think whilst also having a large, powerful voice could bring hers down a bit and make it more quiet and understated.
 She was ultimately far more versatile a singer than Adele.

 Also it goes without saying that Amy Winehouse’s lyrics and voice were a lot darker, and grittier.

 You’d never get a song like “You Know I’m No Good” or even “Tears Dry on Their Own” on “21”.
 Ironically “Tears Dry on Their Own” could be seen as the opposite to many of Adele’s breakup songs as it is about the person having the affair.